localnerve/ui-elements/src/horizontal-pager/README.md

 > A small, fast, no-dependency, horizontal pager.

 ## Features
-  1. Horizontal touch navigates to next/prev pages.
+  1. Horizontal touch or exposed methods move to next/prev pages.
-  2. Can navigate to a page by relative distance, or absolute index.
+  2. Interface allows animated moves by relative distance, or absolute index.
   3. Initial render at any page.
   4. Uses `requestAnimationFrame` aligned (decoupled) animations.
   5. Does not interfere with other vertical/complex page interactions.
   6. Tracks finger when down, then ease-out.
-  7. Optional continuous scroll operation.
+  7. Optional continuous scroll (last wraps to first).
-  8. Edge resistance (for when continuous is undesired).
+  8. Edge resistance (for when continuous is disabled).
   9. Minimal DOM update approach.
   10. Passive event listeners.
   11. When navigation certain to complete, calls optional `willComplete` callback.
   12. Optional `done` callback for notification after navigation complete.
   13. A css class identifies scroll level items (pages).
-  14. 9.4k min bundle, 2.8k gzip.
+  14. ~9.4k min bundle, ~2.7k gzip.

 ## Missing Features
   1. No touch velocity considerations.